Call Now

 The time frame for responding/answering requests for admission is a strict time frame.
 Again, even if they are answered a day late, they may be deemed admitted and used as a fact in pending hearings.
 This can be a positive for the requesting party’s case.
 That information is considered fact and proven.
 It can be a huge detriment for a party that fails to answer same, as it may admit facts that the party contests.

 If requests for admission are served, it is encouraged to seek the assistance of an attorney to avoid missing a deadline or answering in an improper format.
 We hope that this blog has been helpful in exploring requests for admission as a part of the discovery process.
 This blog is not intended as legal advice.
-Ciyou & Dixon, P.C. practices throughout the state of Indiana.
+Dixon & Moseley, P.C. practices throughout the state of Indiana.
 This blog was written by attorney, Jessica Keyes.

 1. See Indiana Rules of Trial Procedure